Nationwide Building Society: Mutual status

-Nationwide is committed to staying mutual and is keen to emphasise that it has members rather than shareholders.
-However, it has had challenges against its mutual status in the past.

-Nationwide was by far the largest British building society that did not convert to a bank in the wave of demutualisations that occurred from the late 1980s to the late 1990s.

-In 1998, society members seeking a windfall, branded as carpetbaggers by the UK media, meant Nationwide members had to vote on whether to demutualise the society and float on the London Stock Exchange.
-The attempt failed, despite media reports of possible pay-outs to members of around £1,000 to £1,500 each, as Nationwide members voted by a narrow margin of 33,700 against converting the building society into a bank.
+In 1998 society members seeking a windfall, branded as carpetbaggers by the UK media, required Nationwide members to vote on whether to demutualise the society and float on the London Stock Exchange.
+The attempt failed, despite media reports of possible pay-outs to members of around £1,000 to £1,500 each, as Nationwide members voted by a narrow margin of 1,135,587 to 1,101,887 (majority 33,700) against converting the building society into a bank.

-Society members again proposed a resolution in 2001 for another vote by Nationwide members to convert the society to a bank.
+Society members again proposed a resolution in 2001 for another vote by Nationwide members to demutualise the society to a bank.
 The resolution was rejected by the Nationwide board on legal grounds.

 Controversies

-In the wake of the financial crisis of 2007–08, executive pay practices came under increasing scrutiny at Nationwide as in the rest of the financial sector.
+During the 2008 financial crisis, executive pay practices came under increasing scrutiny at Nationwide as in the rest of the financial sector.
 The Building Society Members' Association began to campaign against acceptance of remuneration reports at AGMs in 2009, and with the CEO's compensation rising 45% to £2.25 million by 2012 the board's levels of pay attracted criticism in The Guardian, and The Huffington Post.

-Nationwide has also had to pay out over £473 million of compensation to customers for the mis-selling of PPI.
+Nationwide has also had to pay out over £473 million of compensation to customers for the mis-selling of Payment protection insurance (PPI).
 Nationwide had to scrap its intentions to pursue a digital business current account in April 2020, due to the effects of the COVID-19 pandemic.
-The society has said the pandemic has driven down the medium-term interest rates, which the society believes has made the project unviable.
-Nationwide has committed to return the £50m grant from the Banking Competition Remedies scheme, which distributes funding that Royal Bank of Scotland was ordered to set aside as a condition of its 2009 bailout.
+The society has said the pandemic had driven down the medium-term interest rates, which the society believed had made the project unviable.
+Nationwide committed to return the £50M grant from the Banking Competition Remedies scheme, which distributes funding that Royal Bank of Scotland was ordered to set aside as a condition of its 2009 bailout.
 The project is estimated to have cost members £70 million, but Nationwide have said that all staff working on the project will be redeployed elsewhere.
 It still provides some business savings accounts.

-Products and services

-Nationwide Building Society provides financial services both directly, and through around 700 branches.
-Nationwide is a major provider of both mortgage loans and savings in the UK, as well as personal banking such as loans, credit cards, bank accounts and insurance products.
+When restrictions were lifted following the COVID-19 pandemic, Nationwide stated that its office-based staff could choose whether to work from home or return to the office.
+From April 2024 employees were required to come into the office for two days per week.

+In June 2023, Nationwide launched its Fairer Share initiative to redistribute profits back to its members but figures reported in the media suggested only 21% of Nationwide’s 16 million members would get a pay-out in its first year.
+The policy called into question whether the society's banking status now takes precedence over its advertised claims to offer fair member benefits as a building society.

+In April 2024 the Advertising Standards Authority took action to ban a misleading advert by Nationwide that claimed it was not closing branches which was contrary to what the authority had found.